crate/cratedb-guide/docs/integrate/marquez/usage.md

-(marquez-tutorial)=
+(marquez-usage)=
 # Use Marquez with CrateDB

-This tutorial demonstrates how to run Airflow DAGs against a CrateDB database and view lineage data.
+This usage guide demonstrates how to run Airflow DAGs against a CrateDB database and view lineage data.

 ## Setup